GREAT AND HOLY MONDAY: The Anointing Of Jesus’ feet At Bethany

 As we journey with Christ in his passion and resurrection this Holy Week, may we come to a fuller realization and appreciation of the supreme love of the Father for the world, who sent His Son, our Lord Jesus Christ to die in order that we might be redeemed.
-This week is called holy because Christ sanctified it by his death and resurrection.
+This week is called holy because Christ sanctified it with his death and resurrection.
 We are, therefore, called to be sanctified in order that we might benefit richly from the graces that flow this period.
-May the good Lord who is our light and help, the stronghold of our lives as illustrated by the Psalmist [Psalm 26(27):1-3,13-14] grant us the disposition to embrace and participate actively in the activities of this Holy Week, even as it appears more difficult for many at this time of quarantine against COVID-19.
+May the good Lord who is our light and help, the stronghold of our lives as illustrated by the Psalmist [Psalm 26(27):1-3,13-14] grant us the disposition to embrace and participate actively in the activities of this Holy Week, through Christ our Lord.
 Amen.

 © Fr.
 Chinaka Justin Mbaeri, OSJ